Prem Nagar (1974 film): Reception

-Released on 24 May 1974, Prem Nagar emerged a blockbuster as well as the fourth highest grossing film of 1974, behind Roti Kapada Aur Makaan, Chor Machaye Shor and Dost.
+Released on 24 May 1974, Prem Nagar went on to become a blockbuster as well as the fourth highest-grossing film of the year, behind Roti Kapada Aur Makaan, Chor Machaye Shor and Dost.
 It ran for 25 weeks in Kolkata's famous Paradise Cinema.

 The Hindu newspaper in its review of the film in 2015 quoted "Khanna is a perfect choice for the role, the drunkard scion of a royal family, blessed with a heart of gold.
 Technically the film scores highly on all spheres.
 Editing by K. A. Marthand and J. Narasimha Rao is slick and keeps the story moving at a steady pace, with no room for slackness."

 After the premiere of Prem Nagar, Raj Kapoor kissed Khanna's hands and complimented him for the way he used them like swords in the climax.
 The film was considered special by Khanna himself, as it featured his favourite song, “Yeh Lal Rang” sung by Kishore Kumar.